atyryshkina/algorithm-performance-analysis/howto2.md

   - parameters whose names end with "|\__identifier__"
 2. Remove any categorical parameters whose number of unique categories exceed a threshhold

+With these filters, we are able to remove most of the parameters that are either identifiers or label.
+Since identifiers and labels are more likely to negatively affect and add noise to the results of a machine learning model we are more concerned with removing these than removing reduntant parameters.

 #### attribute preprocessing